-Independent Reporting Mechanism (IRM) Progress Report 2013-2014
+Independent Reporting Mechanism (IRM) Progress Report 2013-2014 the engine room

 Norway's second action plan showed significant improvements over the first, with a greater focus on opening government.
 However, the plan remains vague in parts.
 Moving forward, stakeholder engagement and consultation will need to become regular and institutionalised to better align with civil society priorities.